prem913/react-shadcn-template/README.md

 2.  **Verify Server Status**: Ensure that your WebSocket server is running and accessible at the expected address.
 The default WebSocket URL is `ws://localhost:8000/ws/<clientId>`.
 If your server is running on a different port or host, you'll need to configure it.

 3.  **Check Network Issues**: Temporary network problems can prevent WebSocket connections.
-Try restarting your local network connection or testing from a different network if possible.
+Sometimes, local firewalls or antivirus software can block WebSocket connections.
+Temporarily disabling them (with caution) can help diagnose if this is the issue.

 4.  **Environment Variable Configuration**: The WebSocket URL is configured using the `VITE_WEBSOCKET_URL` environment variable.
 If you're deploying the application or running it in a different environment, ensure this variable is correctly set.